Indulge In Elegance at our unique Sunshine Coast High Tea Parlour, Served all day, every day.

 Aimée Provence has accomplished the art of high tea and some might say, could mirror royalty’s high teas with aplomb.
 They are the personification of finesse and with all the little extra indulgences, ensure that you have an unparalleled high tea experience…..
 Weekend notes Brisbane

-The parlour serves up various types of High Teas and Devonshire Tea.
-Both feature home-baked scones and clotted cream that Aimee makes herself, using a traditional 24-hour process….
+Their parlour serves up various types of High Teas and Devonshire Tea.
+Both feature home-baked scones and clotted cream that Aimee Provence makes themselves, using a traditional 24-hour process….
 Channel 7’s The Great day out

 The origins of afternoon tea show clearly it was the preserve of the rich in the 19th century.
 For workers in the newly industrialized Britain, tea time had to wait until after work.
 By that hour, tea was generally served with heartier dishes which were substantially more than just tea and cakes.
 Workers needed sustenance after a day of hard labour, so the after-work meal was more often hot and filling and accompanied by a pot of good, strong tea to revive flagging spirits.